antonbabenko/serverless.tf/README.md

 In reality, often, developers still have to dive into those to learn internals and archive what they need.
 Adding functionality to those plugins usually requires writing Javascript code.

-Using serverless.tf approach developers rely on open-source [Terraform AWS modules](https://github.com/terraform-aws-modules), which have been developing by [Betajob](https://www.betajob.com/) and huge community during several years, you get to build your serverless project on top of the verified, reusable components.
+Using serverless.tf approach developers rely on open-source [Terraform AWS modules](https://github.com/terraform-aws-modules), which have been developed by [Betajob](https://www.betajob.com/) and a huge community for several years, you get to build your serverless project on top of the verified, reusable components.

 Using existing modules allows serverless developers to focus on their primary tasks instead of learning the internals of Terraform or googling the right piece of AWS CloudFormation snippet.
 Developers can see and execute working examples in each of the modules, integrate modules into the project, and get to know the modules' source code when necessary.

 See the whole list of [Supported AWS Serverless Platform Services](https://serverless.tf/#serverless-services) on serverless.tf.
-More non-serverless modules listed on the [Terraform Registry](https://registry.terraform.io/modules/terraform-aws-modules/).
+More non-serverless modules are listed on the [Terraform Registry](https://registry.terraform.io/modules/terraform-aws-modules/).

 ## Development Workflows